 - Analyzing and optimizing your pin schedule

-- It gives you free access to Tribes for content sharing
+- It gives you free access to Communities for content sharing

-- Provides suggested content to help fill up your schedule
+- Provides suggested content to help you find new content to share

 - Powerful and quick access to support if you get stuck